Badabun: Super Mario Bros. speedrun

 In December 2017, Badabun uploaded a video purportedly showing Tavo Betancourt, a member of Badabun, speedrunning Super Mario Bros. in just over 5 minutes.
 In January 2020, YouTuber Karl Jobst uploaded a video revealing that the speedrun had been faked.
-In his video, Jobst provides video evidence, including various inconsistencies and irregularities found within Betancourt's gameplay footage, in order to demonstrate Badabun's video was created using stolen footage from other speedruns as well as from world records set by players Kosmic and Darbian, and some TAS speedruns.
+In his video, Jobst provides video evidence, including various inconsistencies and irregularities found within Betancourt's gameplay footage, in order to demonstrate Badabun's video was created using stolen footage from other speedruns as well as from world records set by players Kosmic and Darbian, and some tool-assisted speedruns.

 Sensationalized content

 Ever since Badabun has received wider media coverage, they have been a target of criticism and involved in many controversies.
 One of the main criticisms towards the company is about their use of clickbait in their content, and their usage of unreliable content.
 Their series Exponiendo infieles was accused of being fraudulent by the public on several occasions, alleging that the participants were hired to fake infidelity.
 In December 2019, Lucas Petroni, a former member of the production, said that the company originally hired him for an episode of the series.
 In addition, he said that his engagement with fellow former production member Daniela "Queen" Buenrostro was made up by the company.